Crashr-io/contracts/doc/template.typ

 #let wp_smart_contract_specifications = [
 = The Marketplace Smart Contract

-The Crashr protocol retains the same functionality as the #jpg_store v3 contract with a few modifications in the validation logic to support multi-asset trades.
-This section is devoted to explaining the core functionalities of the original contract and the enhancements made by Crashr.
+The Crashr protocol maintains the core functionalities of the #jpg_store v3 contract, with modifications to the validation logic to accommodate multi-asset trades.
+This section outlines the key features of the original contract and details the enhancements introduced by Crashr.

 == Listings and Offers

-One of the key differences between #jpg_store v3 and Crashr is that the #jpg_store uses different contract or validator for listing and offer transaction.
-In Crashr, we use the same contract for both listing and offer transactions.
-The nuance is that there needs to be an offchain component to identify if the user is making an offer or a listing because on the onchain layer there is no difference between the two.
+One of the key differences between #jpg_store v3 and Crashr is that #jpg_store uses different contracts or validators for listing and offer transactions.
+In Crashr, we use the same contract for both of these actions.
+This consolidation requires an off-chain mechanism to determine whether a transaction is an offer or a listing, since the on-chain data doesn't distinguish between the two.

-This change simplifies how the users interact with the marketplace contract.
+This change simplifies how users interact with the platform.

 == Payouts

 We've updated the shape of the payouts to accommodate multi-asset trading.
-The payouts are a list of addresses and assets that the user and royalties will receive.
-The marketplace payout is not included in the list because it is enforced by the contract and is always the first output in the transaction.
+Payouts are a list of addresses and assets that the user and royalty recepients will receive.
+The marketplace payout is not included in the list because it is enforced by the contract and is always the first output in each listing being fulfilled.

 === JPG Store v3 Payout Structure
 The #jpg_store payout structure allows the user to specify their address and the amount of ADA they want to receive for the trade: